Last updated on: 6/25/2013 1:42:43 PM PST

 "Congress passes the Civil Rights Act of 1957, giving the U.S. Attorney General the authority to bring lawsuits on behalf of African Americans denied the right to vote.

 The Civil Rights Act of 1957 is the first such measure to pass Congress since adoption of the federal civil rights laws of 1875.
 Among other things, the Act authorizes the U.S. Attorney General to sue to correct discrimination and intimidation of potential voters."

-Aug.
-6, 1965 - President Johnson Signs the Voting Rights Act
+President Lyndon Johnson signing the Voting Rights Act

 Among its other provisions, the Act contained special enforcement provisions targeted at those areas of the country where Congress believed the potential for discrimination to be the greatest.
 Under Section 5, jurisdictions covered by these special provisions could not implement any change affecting voting until the Attorney General or the United States District Court for the District of Columbia determined that the change did not have a discriminatory purpose and would not have a discriminatory effect.
 In addition, the Attorney General could designate a county covered by these special provisions for the appointment of a federal examiner to review the qualifications of persons who wanted to register to vote.
 Further, in those counties where a federal examiner was serving, the Attorney General could request that federal observers monitor activities within the county's polling place."

 [Editor's Note: The Voting Rights Act was renewed in 1970 for five years, 1975 for seven years, 1982 for 25 years, and in 2006 for an additional 25 years.
 On June 25, 2013, in the case Shelby v.
 Holder (310 KB) , the United States Supreme Court struck down section 4 of the Voting Rights Act in a 5-4 decision.]

 U.S. Department of Justice "The Voting Rights Act of 1965," www.usdoj.gov (accessed July 15, 2009)